blanktphan/learning-journey/technical-skills/03-database/02-the-relational-model/03-table-relationships:-1-to-1-1-to-many,-amny-to-many.md

 ## 1. Introduction: The Power of Connections

-The true power of relational databases doesn't come from individual tables working in isolation, but from creating meaningful **relationships** between those tables.
+The true power of relational databases doesn't come from individual tables working in isolation, but from creating meaningful relationships between those tables.
 These relationships, enforced through Foreign Keys, enable us to model complex real-world scenarios, reduce data redundancy, and maintain data integrity across the entire system.

-We define relationship types using **Cardinality**, which describes how many rows in one table can be related to how many rows in another table.
+We define relationship types using Cardinality, which describes how many rows in one table can be related to how many rows in another table.

 ### Why Relationships Matter

 Relationships solve fundamental data management challenges:
-- **Real-World Modeling**: Accurately represent complex business scenarios
+- Real-World Modeling: Accurately represent complex business scenarios
-- **Data Normalization**: Eliminate redundant information storage
+- Data Normalization: Eliminate redundant information storage
-- **Integrity Enforcement**: Maintain consistency across related data
+- Integrity Enforcement: Maintain consistency across related data
-- **Query Power**: Enable sophisticated cross-table analysis
+- Query Power: Enable sophisticated cross-table analysis

 ---